ehkropf/ModifiedSchwarz/README.md

 ### Linux

-I have only tested this on Ubuntu.
+I have only tested this on Ubuntu 16.04 LTS.
 Your mileage will vary with other distributions.
+You MUST check the version of Armadillo and SuperLU that comes with the distribution; both packages were behind in 16.04.